 |Improved alertness and cognitive function.||Brain fog can occur when your body awakens.|

-The problem is that most people need significantly more sleep to be healthy and alert.
-While most adults can get by with 6 hours of sleep, many need a full 8 hours.
-Children and young teens may need more sleep.
+Most people need significantly more sleep to be healthy and alert.
+While most adults can get by with 6 hours of sleep, many need 8 hours.
+Children and young teens may need additional sleep.

-According to Sleep Medicine Reviews, inadequate sleep results in cumulative partial sleep deprivation (or PSD).
-Chronic PSD can have serious, long-term repercussions for our health.
+Sleep Medicine Reviews noted that inadequate sleep results in cumulative partial sleep deprivation (PSD).
+Chronic PSD can have serious long-term repercussions for human health.

 Oversleeping by 2-3 hours has minimal benefits.
-So, early birds who want to get up early and stay in good health should go to sleep 6-8 hours before they intend to wake up.
+Early birds who want to get up early and stay healthy should aim for 6-8 hours of sleep before awakening.

 There’s no single best time to sleep and wake up socially.
-However, science has identified the most efficient time to sleep for your body’s health and well-being.
+However, medical science has identified the most efficient time to sleep for the body’s health and well-being.

-There are, of course, times when you’ll be unable to adhere to this advice or complement your body’s sleep schedule.
+Sometimes, you can’t adhere to this advice or complement the body’s sleep schedule.
 If this happens to be an ongoing situation, you may need to take steps to become a morning person.

-In this case, the best times to sleep and wake up allow you sufficient sleep and enough time to meet your responsibilities.
+In this case, the best times to sleep and wake up allow you sufficient time to meet your responsibilities.
 Initially, go to bed half an hour to an hour before you need to sleep.

-This may seem counterintuitive since you may find it hard to sleep right away when changing your schedule; taking the time to wind down may make it easier to adjust.
+This may seem counterintuitive since you may find sleeping difficult immediately after changing your schedule.
+Taking the time to wind down may make it easier to adjust.

-If you’re a night person, it may be easier to look into employment opportunities that allow you to make the most of your natural chronotype.
+If you’re a night person, seek employment opportunities that make the most of your natural chronotype.